Healthcare refunds

 You are free to choose your doctor, dentist or paramedical care provider.
 You are also free to consult a specialist, there is no need for a referral.

 In some cases, the third‑party payment arrangement applies.
 This means that you only have to pay the care provider your share of the costs, while the health insurance will pay the rest of the amount directly to the care provider.
-Consult more information on the third-party payment arrangement on the website page about refunds from your health insurance fund on the National Institute for Health and Disability Insurance (in French).

 More information about the refunding of medical costs can be found on the page Refunds for medical care on the National Institute for Health and Disability Insurance website (in French).